jhesch/dirty-bits/README.md

   deploy:
     runs-on: ubuntu-latest
     needs: get-dirty
-    # Run the deploy job if some bits are dirty AND none of the
+    # Run the deploy job only if some bits are dirty.
-    # upstream jobs failed.
     if: needs.get-dirty.outputs.some-dirty == 'true'
     # Make outputs available to the notify job.
     outputs: